WHAT IS CHILD LAW?

 6. Sharpen your courtroom skills by taking any class that helps to get you comfortable in the courtroom or by participating in Moot Court.

-7. Gain experience and sharpen your writing skills through a child law externship.
-Once you have 51 or more credit hours, you will be eligible to apply for non-judicial externships at sites such as the Department of Children & Family Services or the Juvenile Department of the Cook County Public Defender's Office.
+7. Gain experience and sharpen your writing skills through a child law externship at sites such as the Department of Children & Family Services or the Juvenile Department of the Cook County Public Defender's Office.

 8. Get to know Loyola professors specializing in child and family law - Bruce Boyer, Sacha Coupet, Diane Geraghty, Mary Burns, Stacey Platt, and Anita Weinberg.